pegasystems/docker-pega-web-ready/README.md

 FROM pegasystems/pega-ready

-# Import prweb to tomcat webapps directory
+# Copy preweb to the Pega deployment directory
 COPY --from=builder /prweb /opt/pega/prweb

 # Make a jdbc driver available to tomcat applications